 You are strongly advised to avoid using footnotes or endnotes merely for citation.
 This is because I include in the word count all footnotes and endnotes, while I exclude lists of references at the end of an essay, among other elements.

-To maximise the number of words available for substantive writing, students often choose a citation style such as Chicago because that style shifts bibliographic information into uncounted sections of the essay, such as the “List of References” section (see below).
+To maximise the number of words available for substantive writing, students often choose a citation style such as Chicago or Harvard because that style shifts bibliographic information into uncounted sections of the essay, such as the “List of References” section (see below).

-In essays that use a citation style such as Chicago, the purpose of footnotes or endnotes is to add substantive content that is peripheral or supplemental to the main argument of your essay.
+In essays that use a citation style such as Chicago or Harvard, the purpose of footnotes or endnotes is to add substantive content that is peripheral or supplemental to the main argument of your essay.
 Placing this material in a footnote or endnote offsets that new information so as not to distract most readers but to inform the specialist.
 As an author, you make a choice to place into footnotes or endnotes additional information that might indicate:

 - you are aware of alternative interpretations